-Duration: Up to 1 minute
+Duration: Instantaneous, plus 3 rounds

 You release a torrent of poisonous spiders, beetles and other vermin from hand to bite and infest your opponents.
 Each creature in a 20-foot cone must make a Stamina saving throw, or take 3d8 bludgeoning, piercing, and slashing damage on a failed save, or half as much damage on a successful saving throw.
 Targets who failed the saving throw are also infested by the swarm.

-At the beginning of every round, the caster must succeed on a sigil roll to affect the infested targets again (even if they are no longer within the normal range).

-Also, as long as the spell is active for that target, they are considered poisoned until the beginning of their turn in the next round.
+Creatures infested by the swarm are considered poisoned, and suffer the primary effect at the start of your turn every round.

 Whenever a creature dies while being poisoned by this spell, a carrion beetle is conjured where they once stood (exploding from the corpse).
 The DM has the carrion beetle’s statistics.
-A creature can end the infestation on them by spending an action.
+A creature can end the infestation on itself by spending an action.

 Heightened.
 The damage increases by one dice per every spell level above 3rd.

 Special.
-If you are a corporeal undead, you may target one creature that suffers under this sigil, and transfer some of their lost life force to you.
-You regain hit points equal to one-half the damage dealt by the spell in the same round.
+If you are a corporeal undead, you may target one infested creature that is suffering under this spell, and transfer some of their lost life force to you.
+You regain hit points equal to one-half the damage dealt by the spell in that round.